Autodidac/AlmondEngine/README.md

 ### License
-Almond Engine is licensed under the MIT License.
-See the LICENSE file for details.
+AlmondShell is licensed under the SPDX-License-Identifier: LicenseRef-MIT-NoSell license See the LICENSE file for details. - **[Download LICENSE](https://github.com/Autodidac/AlmondEngine/raw/main/LICENSE)**

-If you're not aware of the MIT License get familiar with it.

 ### Contributing
 Contributions are welcome!
 Please see the CONTRIBUTING.md file for guidelines.